jinpark-pro/swift_data_collections/README.md

     ```

 - Swift is smart.
 It can use both the == operator and the < operator that you defined for the Equatable and Comparable protocols to provide functionality for the !=, <=, >, and >= operators as well.

+#### Encoding and Decoding Objects with `Codable`

+- Many apps save user input so that the data still exists the next time the user opens the app.
+To save user data, the values that live in memory must to be encoded to a form of data that can be written to a file.
+The Codable protocol makes this simple by creating key/value pairs from your object's property names and values that can then be used by an Encoder or Decoder object.
+- Most Swift types that you use from the standard library already conform to Codable.
+If all of your custom type's properties conform to Codable, then all you have to do is add Codable to the type declaration, and the Swift compiler will autogenerate the necessary implementation.

+  - ```swift
+      struct Employee: Equatable, Comparable, Codable {
+          var firstName: String
+          var lastName: String
+          var jobTitle: String
+          var phoneNumber: String

+          static func < (lhs: Employee, rhs: Employee) -> Bool {
+              return lhs.lastName < rhs.lastName
+          }
+      }
+    ```

+- This lets an Encoder or Decoder object know that your type has all of the information it needs to be able to encode your object to or decode it from a certain data format.
+- Take `JSONEncoder` as an example.
+The JSON data format, commonly used when working with web services, is essentially a list of key/value pairs that represent information.
+A JSONEncoder can convert an object conforming to Codable to JSON, which can then easily be encoded as Data or displayed as a String showing the list of key/value pairs.
+- The `encode(_:)` method on JSONEncoder is a throwing function — a special type of Swift function that can return specific types of errors.
+You'll see the `try?` syntax, which allows the function to return an optional value, in the following sample code.
+If there's no error, the optional will hold the expected value; if there is an error, the optional will be nil.
+You'll learn more about try? in another lesson.
+If you get an error saying "Use of unresolved identifier JSONEncoder," make sure you import `Foundation`, the framework in which JSONEncoder is defined.

+  - ```swift
+      import Foundation

+      let ben = Employee(firstName: "Ben", lastName: "Stott", jobTitle: "Front Desk", phoneNumber: "415-555-7767")

+      let jsonEncoder = JSONEncoder()
+      if let jsonData = try? jsonEncoder.encode(ben),
+          let jsonString = String(data: jsonData, encoding: .utf8) {
+          print(jsonString)
+      }

+      {"firstName":"Ben","lastName":"Stott","jobTitle":"Front Desk","phoneNumber":"415-555-7767"}
+    ```

+- The string printed to the console gives you a glimpse of how your object was converted into a different format but still represents the same information.
+By using Codable, you can easily convert your app's information to and from a variety of formats.
+The Codable protocol will come in handy in future lessons when you are saving user data or working with web services.